trek region

 After a moderate ascent till Jiskun there will be a slight descending trail.
 You can find a wooden bridge between the dense forest.
 The route magically gets ascending in zig-zag fashion from the bridge.
 Refill your bottles at Selwan Khad as this is the last water point of today.
 Do not worry, there are many tea shops on the way for more water.
 Rest in your peaceful home stay at night.

-Day 3 : Jakha to Dandreyash Thatch
+Jakha to Dandreyash Thatch

 Waking up at the campsite near Jhaka Village is sheer bliss.
-The trail is well defined, passes through the field of Jhaka village, enters a forest where trees of fir standing tall depicting centuries old, pristine civilization.
+The trail is well defined, passes through the field of Jhaka village, and enters a forest where trees of fir stand tall depicting centuries old, pristine civilization.
 A turn in the trail past crossing the forest and landscapes changes itself to snow patches.
-Follow the snow bridge over Rupin, cross the bridge and a walk on a narrow trail till another wooden bridge.
+Follow the snow bridge over Rupin, cross the bridge and walk on a narrow trail till another wooden bridge.

 Half an hour more walk on the boulders and hoping through the streams flowing within the rocky paths along the left of Rupin, you will enter another forest, on which rest the Rhododendron trees of a different colour.